 - "Public Records Officer" or "PRO" means any such person as designated by the Executive Director for processing public records requests and is the person responsible for assisting departments with public records requests and responses.

 - "Public record" means any record containing information relating to the conduct of government or the performance of any governmental or proprietary function prepared, owned, used, or retained by the Library regardless of physical form, characteristics, or storage type.

 - "Redact" refers to the method of protecting from public viewing the portion of a record that is statutorily exempt from public disclosure.

 - "Withholding log" is a list of records or portions thereof that are responsive to a public records request but are exempt from disclosure, together with a reference to the specific record; the date of the record; the author; the subject; to whom the record is addressed and copied; the number of pages to which the statutory exemption is being applied; and a brief explanation of how the exemption applies to the record.

 - Requests for records.
-The Library encourages requests for public records be made via email to the Public Records Officer or in writing on a Request to Inspect Public Records form, which is available on the Library's website.
+The Library encourages requests for public records be made via email to the Public Records Officer at email@example.com.
 Requests may also be submitted in person at any Sno-Isle community library, or by mail or fax:

 Sno-Isle Libraries Service Center

 7312 35th Ave NE

 Oral requests will be accepted and forwarded to the Public Records Officer.
 Records requests received after hours will be considered "received" on the next business day.